CoinSpot is an Australia-based cryptocurrency exchange. More than 2 million Australians use it to buy, sell, and swap cryptocurrencies.

 Their mission?
 To provide a hassle-free service that encompasses everything a trader needs to buy, sell, and manage a variety of cryptocurrency accounts.

-Users can trade more than 300 cryptocurrencies including Bitcoin, Bitcoin Cash, Ethereum, Ripple, and Litecoin to name a few.
+Users can trade more than 360 cryptocurrencies including Bitcoin, Bitcoin Cash, Ethereum, Ripple XRP, Cardano, and Solana, to name a few.
 More recently, CoinSpot added NFTs and DeFi to their list of tradable assets.

 Who is CoinSpot designed for?

 CoinSpot is suitable for traders of all levels, although more seasoned traders may find it a little lacking in functionality.
 It has a minimalist user interface with excellent charting using TradingView that is relatively easy to use.

 In terms of order types, users can set up stop loss and stop limit orders, which are useful to de-risk trades.

 Those wishing to trade higher values — SMSF and institutional investors, for example — are privy to a devoted SMSF team and OTC (Over The Counter) trading desk.